josefin-werme/LAVA/README.md

 As there was little evidence of any genetic signal for either phenotypes, there will be no point in testing the local *r*<sub>g</sub>
-(and if we did, the estimates would be unreliable and uninterpretable)..
+(if we did, the estimates would be unreliable and uninterpretable)..

 If we check another locus however: